Iranian Revolution: Suppression of opposition

+Khomeini and his followers claimed sole credit for the revolution, sidelining other revolutionary groups.
+This was possible due to the regime’s control over public opinion and historical narrative.
 In early March 1979, Khomeini announced, "do not use this term, 'democratic.'
 That is the Western style," giving pro-democracy liberals (and later leftists) a taste of disappointments to come.
 In succession the National Democratic Front was banned in August 1979, the provisional government was disempowered in November, the Muslim People's Republican Party was banned in January 1980, the People's Mujahedin of Iran guerrillas came under attack in February 1980, a purge of universities started in March 1980, and the liberal Islamist President Abolhassan Banisadr was impeached in June 1981.

 After the revolution, human rights groups estimated the number of casualties suffered by protesters and prisoners of the new system to be several thousand.
 The first to be executed were members of the old system – senior generals, followed by over 200 senior civilian officials – as punishment and to eliminate the danger of a coup d'état.
 Brief trials lacking defense attorneys, juries, transparency or the opportunity for the accused to defend themselves were held by revolutionary judges such as Sadegh Khalkhali, the Sharia judge.
 By January 1980 "at least 582 persons had been executed."
 Among those executed was Amir Abbas Hoveida, former Prime Minister of Iran.
 Between January 1980 and June 1981, when Bani-Sadr was impeached, at least 900 executions took place, for everything from drug and sexual offenses to "corruption on earth", from plotting counter-revolution and spying for Israel to membership in opposition groups.